metabase/metabase/docs/administration-guide/data-permissions.md

 "Corresponding data access" here refers to whether the saved question was created using the graphical query builder, or the native/SQL editor, as the required permissions to overrule a block differ depending on how the question was created.

-- If the question was created using the graphical query builder, the person would also need to be in a group with **Unrestricted data access** or **Sandboxed access** to the relevant database (or table) to view that question.
+- If the question was created using the [graphical query builder](../users-guide/04-asking-questions.md), the person would also need to be in a group with **Unrestricted data access** or **Sandboxed access** to the relevant database (or table) to view that question.
-- If the question was created using the native/SQL editor, the person would need to be a member of a group with both **Unrestricted data access** and **Native query editing** set to **YES** to view that question.
+- If the question was created using the [native/SQL editor](../users-guide/writing-sql.md), the person would need to be a member of a group with both **Unrestricted data access** and **Native query editing** set to **YES** to view that question.

 ### Table permissions

 When you select [Granular access](#granular-access) for a database, you'll be prompted to set permissions on the tables (or schemas) within that database.
-Here you'll have two or three options, depending on your Metabase plan.
+Here you'll have some options, which differ depending on your Metabase plan.

 #### Unrestricted access to the table

-Groups with unrestricted access can ask questions using the graphical query builder about this table.
+Groups with unrestricted access can use the [graphical query builder](../users-guide/04-asking-questions.md) to ask questions about this table.

 #### No self-service access to the table

 Groups with no self-service access to a table can’t access the table at all.
-They can, however, view questions that use data from that table, provided the group has access to the question's collection.
+They can, however, view questions that use data from that table, provided the group has access to the question's collection, and they're not in a group with [blocked access](#block-access) for that table's database.

 #### Sandboxed access to the table